webrtcHacks/adapter/README.md

 ```

 #### Change browser and channel/version for testing
+Chrome stable is currently installed as the default browser for the tests.

-Export desired browser and channel/version(BVER) (Chrome and Firefox is currently supported, check [travis-multirunner](https://github.com/DamonOehlman/travis-multirunner/blob/master/) repo for updates around this).
+Currently Chrome and Firefox is currently supported, check [travis-multirunner](https://github.com/DamonOehlman/travis-multirunner/blob/master/) repo for updates around this.
-Current Firefox channels are stable, beta and nightly.
+Firefox channels currently supported are stable, beta and nightly.
-Current Chrome channels for Linux are stable, beta and unstable.
+Chrome channels currently supported on Linux are stable, beta and unstable.

 Export env variables BROWSER and BVER to change browser and channel/version and the rerun the tests:
 ```bash